Potential Free Agents | Federal News Network

 MIAMI (4) — Starlin Castro, inf; Curtis Granderson, of; Martín Prado, 1b-3b; Neil Walker, 1b-3b.

-MILWAUKEE (7) — Matt Albers, rhp; Gio González, lhp; Yasmani Grandal, c; Jay Jackson, rhp; Jordan Lyles, rhp; Mike Moustakas, 3b-2b; Drew Pomeranz, lhp.
+MILWAUKEE (8) — Matt Albers, rhp; Gio González, lhp; Yasmani Grandal, c; Jay Jackson, rhp; Jordan Lyles, rhp; Mike Moustakas, 3b-2b; Drew Pomeranz, lhp; c-Eric Thames, 1b.

-NEW YORK (6) — Luis Avilán, lhp; Brad Brach, rhp; Rajai Davis, of; Todd Frazier, 3b; René Rivera, c; Zack Wheeler, rhp.
+NEW YORK (7) — Luis Avilán, lhp; Brad Brach, rhp; Rajai Davis, of; Todd Frazier, 3b; Juan Lagares, of; René Rivera, c; Zack Wheeler, rhp.

-PHILADELPHIA (8) — Corey Dickerson, of; Tommy Hunter, rhp; Brad Miller, inf-of; Logan Morrison, 1b; c-Pat Neshek, rhp; Juan Nicasio, rhp; Sean Rodríguez, inf-of; Drew Smyly, lhp; Nick Vincent, rhp.
+PHILADELPHIA (11) — Corey Dickerson, of; c-Jared Hughes, rhp; Tommy Hunter, rhp; Brad Miller, inf-of; Logan Morrison, 1b; c-Pat Neshek, rhp; Juan Nicasio, rhp; Sean Rodríguez, inf-of; Drew Smyly, lhp; c-Jason Vargas, lhp; Nick Vincent, rhp.

-PITTSBURGH (3) — Melky Cabrera, of; Lonnie Chisenhall, of; Francisco Liriano, lhp.
+PITTSBURGH (5) — c-Chris Archer, rhp; Melky Cabrera, of; Lonnie Chisenhall, of; Francisco Liriano, lhp; c-Starling Marté, of.

 ST. LOUIS (5) — Tony Cingrani, lhp; Marcell Ozuna, of; Michael Wacha, rhp; Adam Wainwright, rhp; Matt Wieters, c.

-SAN FRANCISCO (4) — Madison Bumgarner, lhp; Pablo Sandoval, 3b; Will Smith, lhp; Stephen Vogt, c.
+SAN FRANCISCO (5) — Fernando Abad, lhp; Madison Bumgarner, lhp; Pablo Sandoval, 3b; Will Smith, lhp; Stephen Vogt, c.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.